hwborchers/ctv-optimization/optimization.md

 -   [flacco](https://cran.r-project.org/web/packages/flacco/index.html) contains tools and features used for an Exploratory Landscape Analysis (ELA) of continuous optimization problems, capable of quantifying rather complex properties, such as the global structure, separability, etc., of the optimization problems.
--   [cec2013](https://cran.r-project.org/web/packages/cec2013/index.html) and 'cec2005benchmark' (archived)
-    contain many test functions for global optimization from the 2005 and 2013 special sessions on real-parameter optimization at the IEEE CEC congresses on evolutionary computation.
 -   Package `r github("jlmelville/funconstrain")` (on Github)
     implements 35 of the test functions by More, Garbow, and Hillstom, useful for testing unconstrained optimization methods.